 The formation process of martensite is very different.
 In contrast to the continuous process of pearlite, the formation of martensite is an example of a discontinuous transformation, like the radioactive transformations previously discussed.
 Perhaps a billet of red-hot steel is plunged into a vat of ice water.
 Sudden quenching causes the material to undergo fast powerful changes.
-Imagery suggests sharp edges.
+Imagery suggests sharp discontinuities.
 The surface cools first and a "changing temperature front" moves inward, supposing that "changing temperature front" has a practical meaning.
 Apparently, "temperature change" moves through the material at close to the speed of sound, which is much faster in metals than in air.
 As "temperature change" passes through the material, carbon is trapped inside suddenly-formed body-centered crystals.
-Movements that would be possible if the metal were hot get "frozen" when the material suddenly becomes cold.
-Pervasive distortions and strains occur in tight but unorganized wrenching and pulling and squeezing that prevents some of the austenite from completing the transformation to a face-centered form.
+Movements that would be easy if the metal were hot get "frozen" when the material suddenly becomes cold.
+Pervasive distortions and strains occur in tight but unorganized wrenching and pulling and squeezing that prevents some of the austenite from completing the transformation.
 Crystals are internally torn in a multitude of places, creating a network of "dislocations" that gives hardness to martensite.
 A high-energy sound wave may be emitted that resembles clicks or a scream.
 All details change abruptly, constrained only by collective bonds that hold the material together.

 In sum, production of some kinds of steel, e.g., pearlite, is partially modeled by linear forms that describe fine movements and that provide continuous controls through "quasi-static" processes.
 Such linear forms and quasi-static processes fail to reach the more powerful activity that occurs during the making of martensite.
-Similar successes and failures appear in water flow, where success of mathematics in describing laminar flow turns to failure when directed at turbulence.
+Similar adaptations and failures appear in the transition from laminar flow to turbulence in water flow.